RemoteViewerchallenge/aidepublic/docs/ProjectBlueprint.md

 - **Agentic Delegation & "Heavy Equipment" Roles:** Our system will treat "Roles" (e.g., `role:code-generator`) as persistent, capability-defining assets, like pieces of heavy machinery.
 An orchestrator agent will assign a qualified "driver" (an LLM with the right capabilities, like tool-use) to operate the "heavy equipment" (the Role) for a specific task.
 This allows any capable LLM to perform a standardized role, ensuring consistency and maximizing resource utilization.

+- **Complex Orchestration Patterns:** The system supports sophisticated workflow patterns including parallel execution, conditional branching, retry logic, iterative loops, and dynamic switching.
+These patterns can be tested independently (step-only mode) before integrating with role-based execution for maximum stability.

 - **Structured Model Selection:** The `ModelSelector` will evolve beyond simple keyword matching.
 It will be designed to accept structured requirements (e.g., `{ "contextWindow": { "gt": 70000 }, "capabilities": ["tool_calling", "reasoning"] }`) to allow for precise, programmatic selection of models based on specific parameters.
-This will be essential for advanced agents that need to dynamically choose the right tool for a sub-task.
+This is essential for advanced agents that need to dynamically choose the right tool for a sub-task.

 ### Major Architectural Choices